lukkiddd/lukkiddd.github.io/_notes/Public/Retention Rate.md

 date : 17-01-2022
 ---

-Retention rate is the percentage of customers a business retains over a given period of time.
-This is a critical success metric for subscription-based businesses.
-A high retention rate logically would show that a business has a low churn rate.
+Retention rate is the percentage of customers a business retains over a given period.
+This is a critical success metric for a subscription-based businesses model.
+Logically, a high retention rate would show that a business has a low churn rate.

 ```